-Outriggers should be washed with fresh water, a mild soap and a soft cloth.
-The outrigger poles should be sprayed down with fresh water.
+Outriggers should be washed with fresh water, mild soap, and a soft cloth.
 Never use acidic or abrasive cleaners on outriggers.

 A periodic waxing of your outriggers is suggested if your boat is frequently exposed to salt water.
 The wax will provide a protective coating and seal the pores of the metal.
-A non-abrasive high quality marine or automotive wax is recommended.
-Before storage, clean and wax the outriggers.
+A non-abrasive, high quality marine or automotive wax is recommended.
+Before storage, clean and wax your outriggers.

-During assembly, grease all threads, bolts, and tubes where one section is inserted into another.
-Once a year disassemble and regrease all applicable surfaces.
+Grease all hardware prior to assembly.
+The tubes should be greased where one section is inserted into another during assembly.
+Disassemble and regrease all applicable surfaces on an annual basis.